Create a minimum spanning network of selected populations using a distance matrix.

 The minimum spanning network generated by this function is generated

-via igraph's minimum.spanning.tree
+via igraph's minimum.spanning.tree.
+The resultant

 graph produced can be plotted using igraph functions, or the entire object

-can be plotted using the function plot_poppr_msn
+can be plotted using the function plot_poppr_msn, which will

 give the user a scale bar and the option to layout your data.